dustinpfister/blog_posts/_posts/lodash_uniqueid.md

 layout: post
 categories: lodash
 id: 296
-updated: 2020-01-09 20:30:01
+updated: 2020-01-09 20:32:57
-version: 1.6
+version: 1.7
 ---

-Writing more content on [lodash](https://lodash.com/) this month for now, and have noticed that I did not get around to \_.uniqueId yet.
+Writing more content on [lodash](https://lodash.com/) this month for now, and have noticed that I did not get around to [\_.uniqueId](https://lodash.com/docs/4.17.15#uniqueId) yet.
 The method addresses something that comes up a lot now and then when developing projects, so it deserves a post.
 Also in these lodash posts I often take a moment to brush up on how hard it is to go about making a vanilla js solution, or if there are native methods that can be used, and as such this post will be no exception.
 So lets take a look at \_.uniqueId, and some other solutions for generating unique ids.

 <!-- more -->